The-Gentleman/PocketDocReact/dev-log.md

 - get started on routes [X]

 5/15
-- make the names clickable links []
+- make the names clickable links [X]
 - when clicking on name, route to patient show page []
+- give options to add a home exercise plan []

+5/17
+- when clicking on name, route to patient show page [X]
+- find a way to access the dispatch function in PatientCard component []
 - give options to add a home exercise plan []